startripleai/vortical-quantum-gravity/Technical_Specification.md

 ## 5.2 The Vortical Liberation: Transition to the Black Hole Engine

-When mass exceeds the Tolman-Oppenheimer-Volkoff (TOV) Limit (reinterpreted as the _Lattice Surrender Point_), the manifold can no longer sustain the 1,000-fold linear stress (p.
-8).
+When mass exceeds the Tolman-Oppenheimer-Volkoff (TOV) Limit (reinterpreted as the _Lattice Surrender Point_), the manifold can no longer sustain the 1,000-fold linear stress.
 It resolves this structural burden through a Topological Phase Transition:

 1. Stress Shedding: The manifold surrenders its linear radial resistance and converts the $10^3$ overload into Saturated Vortical Rotation ($P_\theta^2 \to 1.0$).
 2. Equilibrium Reset: Through Vortical Repulsion, the density within the resulting Torus shell resets to the natural, stable saturation point of $10^{14}\text{ kg/m}^3$ ($X = 1$).